 Smoking in private vehicles and nicotine inhaling products regulations: resources for campaigns

 Smoking in private vehicles and nicotine inhaling products regulations are being introduced on 1 February 2022 to protect children.
-To increase awareness and encourage support for the new regulations, the Public Health Agency is implementing two separate mass media campaigns.
+To increase awareness and encourage support for the new regulations, the Public Health Agency is running two separate mass media campaigns.

-From 1 February, it will be illegal to smoke in a private vehicle where children or young people under the age of 18 are present, when there is more than one person in the vehicle, and the vehicle is enclosed.
+From 1 February, it is illegal to smoke in a private vehicle where children or young people under the age of 18 are present, when there is more than one person in the vehicle, and the vehicle is enclosed.
 It will be an offence to smoke in such a vehicle and it will also be an offence for a driver not to prevent smoking.
 In addition, from 1 February, it will be an offence to sell nicotine inhaling products to children and to purchase, or attempt to purchase, such products on behalf of a child (a proxy purchasing offence).

 Smoking is the single greatest cause of preventable illness and premature death in Northern Ireland, killing thousands of people every year.
 Exposure to second-hand smoke damages the health of others, particularly children, who breathe more rapidly and inhale more pollutants per pound of body weight than adults.